Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-A police check is the most credible report of a person’s convictions, sentencing and other reinteractions with the Australian courts.
-It contains all their conviction records that are releasable under the State;’ legislation.
+A Nationally Coordinated Criminal History Check is the most credible report of a person's convictions, sentencing and other reinteractions with the Australian courts.
+It contains all their conviction records that are releasable under the State;' legislation.

-The police check discloses all the records of charges and cases treated in court.
-Therefore, if a drink driving offence is handled in court, police checks will disclose the court's decision and sentencing.
+The Nationally Coordinated Criminal History Check discloses all the records of charges and cases treated in court.
+Therefore, if a drink driving offence is handled in court, nationally coordinated criminal history checks will disclose the court's decision and sentencing.

 Where the Drink Driving or DUI offence is handled depends on several factors, including;